afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • File Utilities: Simplifies file operations like copying, deleting, moving, and comparing files.</p>
+- **File Utilities**: Simplifies file operations like copying, deleting, moving, and comparing files.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Stream Utilities: Makes it easier to work with InputStream and OutputStream.</p>
+- **Stream Utilities**: Makes it easier to work with InputStream and OutputStream.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • IO Monitoring: Supports monitoring changes in directories (e.g., file creation, deletion, or modification).</p>
+- **IO Monitoring**: Supports monitoring changes in directories (e.g., file creation, deletion, or modification).

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • File Filters: Provides ready-to-use filters to select files based on conditions (e.g., by extension or size).</p>
+- **File Filters**: Provides ready-to-use filters to select files based on conditions (e.g., by extension or size).

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Filename Utilities: Handles filename manipulation like extracting extensions or normalizing paths.</p>
+- **Filename Utilities**: Handles filename manipulation like extracting extensions or normalizing paths.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Endian Support: Provides utilities to work with big-endian and little-endian data.</p>
+- **Endian Support**: Provides utilities to work with big-endian and little-endian data.

 <p><b>16) netty-codec-http </b></p>